botfatherio/botfather.io/src/content/legal/terms.md

 #### Modifications to Application

-The botfather developer(s) reserve the right to modify, suspend or discontinue, temporarily or permanently, the Application or any service to which it connects, with or without notice and without liability to you.
+The Botfather developer(s) reserve the right to modify, suspend or discontinue, temporarily or permanently, the Application or any service to which it connects, with or without notice and without liability to you.

 #### Limitations of Warranties